Lombiq/Orchard-Application-Host/Readme.md

 ## Overview

-The Orchard Application Host is an framework that lets you run your application hosted inside [Orchard](following features and goodies to any application:).
-This enables you to use Orchard's features and services from any application (not just web application), including:
+The Orchard Application Host is a portable environment that lets you run your application inside [Orchard](http://orchardproject.net).
+This enables you to use Orchard's features and services from any application (not just web applications), including:

 - Automatic dependency injection
 - Helpers and utilities